WSDOT-GIS/overwrite-hosted-features/README.md

 ------------

 <!-- Start using this this tool now by downloading this repository as a .zip file and unzip to a suitable location or clone the repository with a git tool.
 Requirements for using the script include -->
 * Python version 2.7.x or version 3.4.
-If you are using Python 2.7.8 or earlier, download and install [pip](http://links.esri.com/thirdparty/pipInstall).
+If you are using Python 2.7.8 or earlier, download and install [pip].
 * A zipped file geodatabase containing data with which the Feature Collection will be updated
 * The URL to your ArcGIS Online Organization, and the username and password for the owner of the feature service and feature collection